 HECUBA First things first: tell me about the child Priam and I gave to you for safekeeping.
 How is he?
 Does he live?
 POLYMESTOR Alive and well, I assure you.
 In his case anyway, you're in luck.
 HECUBA O dearest friend!
 Your words speak to your worth!
 (990) POLYMESTOR Is there anything else you wish to know?
 HECUBA Does he still remember me, his mother?
 POLYMESTOR Does he!
 He even tried to come here secretly to see you.
 HECUBA The gold he brought with him from Troy-is it safe?
 POLYMESTOR Quite safe-under lock and key in my palace.
 HECUBA Guard it well.
 I hope it isn't a burdensome temptation.
 POLYMESTOR Not at all.
 I'm content to enjoy the wealth I already have.
 HECUBA Do you know why I've sent for you and your sons?
 POLYMESTOR I don't.
 You were just going to tell me.
-HECUBA There are-O friend of old, as dear to me now- . . .
+HECUBA There are-O beloved friend, you are so dear to me...
 (1000) POLYMESTOR Yes, yes, go on.
 What is it we must know?
-HECUBA ... ancient vaults, with Priam's gold.
+HECUBA -ancient vaults, with Priam's gold.
 POLYMESTOR And you want me to convey this to your son?
 HECUBA That's it.
 You are an upright man.
 POLYMESTOR Why do my sons need to be here?
 HECUBA If something happened to you, they would need to know of this.
 POLYMESTOR I see what you mean.
 Smart thinking.
 HECUBA Do you know Athena's temple in Troy, where it once stood?
 POLYMESTOR Is that where the gold is?
 How can it be found now?
 HECUBA Look for sheer outcroppings of black rock.
-(1010) POLYMESTOR Is there anything else I need to know?
+(1010) POLYMESTOR Is there anything I need to know?
 HECUBA Yes, the treasure I smuggled out of Troy-can you keep it for me?
 POLYMESTOR You have it with you?
 Where?
 In your gown, or have you hidden it?
 HECUBA It's under a pile of plunder in these tents.
 POLYMESTOR Here?
 But this is the Greek encampment.
 HECUBA Female captives are housed in separate quarters.
 POLYMESTOR Is it safe to go inside?
 Are there any men around?
 HECUBA No men, only us women.
 But hurry because the Greeks are restless to weigh anchor and sail for home.
 Once (1020) our business is finished, you can take your sons back to the place you house my son.
+CHORUS -You haven't yet paid the price, but you will. -Like a man stumbling into foul bilge-water.
+Or swept from shore and drowning in the undertow.As the waves cover your head, you'll see how your life is just a loan that's come due.